Reverse Mortgage California Guide

 Answer: Underwriters review the past 24 months of housing and installment debt history during the financial assessment.

-Source: Financial Assessment FAQs, Credit section, hud handbook, current as of 2026.
+Source: Financial Assessment FAQs, Credit section, current as of 2026.

 How this looks in practice

-The practical checkpoint is not whether the rule sounds reasonable; it is whether the file proves the requirement in the form the lender needs.
-For a Los Angeles borrower, the example is this: A borrower who missed a mortgage payment 18 months ago will have that counted against their credit test because housing history requires a 24-month clean lookback.
+For example, a borrower who missed a mortgage payment 18 months ago will have that counted against their credit test because housing history requires a 24-month clean lookback.

-The practical downside is specific: Failing the housing credit test may result in a mandatory Life Expectancy Set-Aside (LESA) or loan denial.
-A borrower can still explore options, but this risk should be discussed before estimates are treated as dependable.
+The practical downside is important too: failing the housing credit test may result in a mandatory Life Expectancy Set-Aside (LESA) or loan denial.

 Key numbers